Approximate Bayesian Computation via Population Monte Carlo and Classification: Experiments

-We first compare the performance of the weights assigned by LFIRE and MC PMC for the 5-dimensional multivariate Gaussian model.
-We consider the Kullback-Leibler divergence \citep{kullback1951information} between the approximate weights and the true weights, which measures the difference between the distributions.
-Comparing to the true distribution is possible because we have access to the likelihood function and hence the exact weights for the multivariate Gaussian model.
-We compute the K-L divergence over 100 datasets, each consisting of particles randomly sampled from $\mathcal{U}(-5, 5)$ for each $\mu_{i}$, and performed classification with 100 simulations from the likelihood for each particle.
-In figure 1 we vary the number of particles to which the weights are assigned.
+We first compare the performance of the weights assigned by LFIRE and Classification-PMC for the 5-dimensional multivariate Gaussian model.
+The K-L divergence between the approximate weights and the true weights is monitored.
+Comparing to the true distribution is possible because we have access to the likelihood function and hence the exact weights in PMC for the multivariate Gaussian model.
+The K-L divergence is computed over 100 datasets, each consisting of a single observation randomly sampled from $\mathcal{U}(-10, 10)$ for each $\mu_{i}$, and performed classification with 100 simulations from the likelihood to construct the datasets for each particle.
+In Figure 1 the number of particles to which the weights are assigned is varied.

-It is clear that MC PMC is a closer approximation to the true weights for all particle configurations.
-A paired t-test rejects the hypothesis that the true difference in means is equal to zero with p-value less than $10^{-11}$, which is strong evidence for the suitability of multi-class classification over LFIRE for incorporation within PMC.
-However, in figure 2 we see that MC PMC is quadratic in the number of particles for the time taken to perform the classification, while LFIRE is linear in the number of particles.
+It is clear that Clasification-PMC is a closer approximation to the true weights for all particle configurations.
+A paired t-test rejects the hypothesis that the true difference in means is equal to zero with p-value less than $10^{-11}$, which is strong evidence for the suitability of multi-class classification over LFIRE within PMC.
+However, Figure 2 shows that Classification-PMC is quadratic in the number of particles for the time taken to perform the classification, while LFIRE is linear in the number of particles.
+This is because there are $O(N^2)$ comparisons between $N$ particles in multi-class classification.

-The K-L divergence analysis we conducted above informs and predicts the performance of the PMC algorithm with respect to the two classification methods, since the only approximation we make to PMC is in the weights.
-We now explore the performance within the PMC framework: figure 3 shows the mean squared error (MSE), averaged over the 5 $\mu_{i}$, for a total of 10 iterations across 100 datasets of single simulations from a 5-dimensional multivariate Gaussian distribution with mean $(1,2,3,4,5)$, and an identity covariance matrix.
-The MSE refers to the mean squared error between the weighted average of the particles at iteration $i$ and the observation $X_{0}$.
-We simulated 1000 times from the likelihood for each parameter to construct the classifiers.
+After conducting the K-L divergence analysis above, one might predict that Classification-PMC will perform better than LFIRE-PMC, since PMC is approximated solely through particle weights.
+We now directly compare performance within the PMC framework to show this: Figure 3 shows the mean squared error (MSE), averaged over the 5 $\mu_{i}$, for a total of 10 iterations across 100 datasets of single observations from a 5-dimensional multivariate Gaussian distribution with mean vector $(1,2,3,4,5)$ and an identity covariance matrix.
+The MSE refers to the mean squared error between the weighted average of the particles at iteration $i$ and the observation $Y$.
+To construct the classifiers, the likelihood function was simulated from 1000 times for each parameter.